Mercedes E-Class saloon - Engines, drive & performance

 The E 300 e is affected slightly by the extra weight of its electric motor and batteries, which lead to a slightly less nimble feeling than other models in the range.
 It isn't as engaging as the similarly powered BMW 530e, although we did find it rode more smoothly.
 Naturally, it’s whisper-quiet in electric mode, and remains muted up to motorway speeds.

 You can choose the 4MATIC four-wheel-drive system on most models, and it’s mandatory on the AMG E 53 and E 63 S. It comes into its own in wintry conditions, doubling the chance of at least one of the wheels finding traction on slippery surfaces.
 It also offers benefits during hard cornering and acceleration, but in fine weather most drivers will be hard-pressed to notice a difference.

 Mercedes E-Class diesel engines

-The latest 2.0-litre diesel engine in the E 220 d gives the E-Class plenty of smooth power.
-This produces 191bhp and can cover 0-62mph in 7.3 seconds.
+The latest 2.0-litre diesel engine in the E 220 d and nine-speed automatic gearbox gives the E-Class exceptionally smooth manners.
+It produces 191bhp and can cover 0-62mph in 7.3 seconds.
 Above this, the E 300 d also has a 2.0-litre diesel engine but with a higher power output of 261bhp.
 It also boasts 48-volt mild-hybrid assistance in the form of a starter-generator, which offers a temporary 20bhp power boost, helping the car to sprint from 0-62mph in 6.3 seconds.

 All models have a nine-speed automatic gearbox as standard, which changes gear fluidly and responds immediately when you summon extra acceleration.
 Thanks to the impressive power from all engines, it’s rare for the gearbox to drop through many gears when maximum acceleration is called for, which helps keep journeys as quiet and serene as you’d expect from a car like the E-Class.